jirwong/react-redux-boilerplate/README.md

 A very simple barebones redux/react boilerplate for code hacks.

-Caution - probably not the best practices, but good enough for a starting point to start hacking away.
+Caution - probably not the best practices, but good enough as a starting point to start hacking away.